monkeytypegame/monkeytype/CONTRIBUTING.md

 1. Run `npm run install:all` in the project root to install all dependencies.
    - If you are on Windows, use `npm run install:windows`.
    - If neither works, you will have to run `npm install` in root, frontend, and backend directories.
-2. Run `npm run start:dev` (`npm run start:dev:fe` if you skipped the mongo section) to start a local dev server on [port 5000](http://localhost:5000).
+2. Run `npm run dev` (`npm run dev:fe` if you skipped the mongo section) to start a local dev server on [port 5000](http://localhost:5000).
 It will watch for changes and rebuild when you edit files in `src/` or `public/` directories.
 Note that rebuilding doesn't happen instantaneously so be patient for changes to appear.
 Use <kbd>Ctrl+C</kbd> to kill it.

 **Mac Users:** If you get 403 Forbidden errors while trying to access the local server, go into System Preferences > Sharing and disable AirPlay Receiver - it also runs on port 5000 and takes priority, causing 403 errors.